 Who gets multiple sclerosis?

-About 1 in 600 people in the UK develop MS. It can affect anyone at any age, although it is rare in young children.
-It most commonly first develops around the age of 30.
+About 1 in 500 people in the UK develop MS. It can affect anyone at any age, although it is rare in young children.
+It often first develops in people aged between 30 and 50.
 MS is the most common disabling illness of young adults in the UK.
-It is twice as common in women as in men.
+It is more than twice as common in women as in men.

 Multiple sclerosis symptoms